jsiek/arete/README.md

    environment) according to the current runner's context.

-3. If the current runner's context is an address context with duplication, then duplicate the identifier's address (from the current environment) at 100% and call it the `result`.
+3. If the current runner's context is an address context with duplication, then let `result` be a duplicate the identifier's address (from the current environment) at 100%.
 If the context is without duplication, then the `result` is the identifier's address (from the current environment).

 4. Instruct the machine to finish this expression with the `result`.